Licensing

 Read more

 Hidden beneficial ownership of companies is a major way for corrupt people to benefit from licensing.
 Using anonymous shell companies allows companies to hide bribes, and politically exposed people (PEPs) to hide the benefits they receive.
 PEPs are people with a prominent public function, for example, as a politician, minister or general.
 They can use their position of power to influence the licensing process.
 This is why most countries make it illegal for government officials or their close associates and relatives to own companies applying for extractives licenses.
 However, regulators are rarely required to check whether such PEP interests exist when screening license applications.
 As a result, global campaigns for governments to disclose who effectively owns and controls a company that applies for or holds resource rights have grown significantly in recent years.
-The example of the Nigerian Premium Times in the reporting examples below shows how journalists can play a critical role in monitoring PEP involvement in the award of licenses, in particular by scrutinizing how PEP interests are being screened.
+The example of the Nigerian Premium Times in the reporting examples below shows how journalists can play a critical role in monitoring PEP involvement in the award of licenses, in particular by scrutinizing how PEP interests are being screened.→ NRGI’s 2018 briefing on beneficial ownership screening provides practical details about reducing corruption risks relating to secret company ownership.
+This short guide includes infographics and simple explanations that may be helpful to communicate to a broad audience.

 Story leads